 So, Camille went back to freelance science journalism, writing for a variety of clients, including National Public Radio’s LatinoUSA, WebMD and Science magazine.
 Her work for WebMD also appeared on CNN.com.

 During this time, Camille began freelance public relations offices at major university medical centers, eventually holding a temporary, full-time positions at Stanford University and UC San Francisco.
 Later, she held a full-time permanent position at the San Francisco VA Medical Center.
 This work was also great fun in a more behind-the-scenes kind of way.
 She got to spend a lot of time talking to scientists about cutting edge research and with patients about their experiences.
 She also wrote press releases and pitched stories to members of the media in a new “teach the teachers” kind of role.

 And then the babies started coming!
 Three of them arrived between October of 2003 and September of 2012.
 That meant going back and forth between freelance writing and taking time off to focus on family.
-During this time, she wrote mostly for UC Davis Medical Center, with whom she was under contract from 2006 to 2011 (not including a 2010 hiatus).
+During this time, she wrote mostly for UC Davis Medical Center, with whom she was under contract from 2006 to 2011.
 Camille enjoyed her time working with UC Davis researchers, learning about everything from potentially harmful additives in soap to stem cells.
 She met courageous patients with inspiring stories.
 She also got to know the people behind the science, including one researcher who wound up being prescribed the cancer drug she had been studying in the lab.

-Camille Mojica Rey, PhD is a freelance health and medical science writer living in southwest Austin with her husband and three children.
-She enjoys taking morning jogs/walks to admire the natural beauty and wildlife of the Texas hill country.
-She is a foodie who also enjoys Zumba, yoga and wine-tasting.
+Camille Mojica Rey, PhD is a freelance science writer living in Austin with her husband and three children.
+She enjoys walking, yoga and spending time with her family.